 Within a seven-year program, this Google research group analyzed DevOps practices and capabilities and to measure software development and delivery performance they identified four key metrics.
 The DevOps Research and Assessment(DORA) team is a research program that was acquired by Google in 2018.
 DORA uses a data-driven approach to deliver best practices in DevOps, with an emphasis on helping organizations develop and deliver software better and faster.
 These metrics revolutionized the way DevOps teams operate, create visibility and deliver actual data that can be used as a base for improvements and decision-making.

 Let’s learn more about the four DORA metrics and why they are so useful in value stream management.

 Deployment Frequency measures how often a company does successful production deployment/release for a particular application.

-For every team success definition is different, so deployment frequency can measure a range of things, such as how frequent code is deployed to production or how frequent it is released to end-users.
+For every team success definition is different, so deployment frequency can measure a range of things, such as how frequently code is deployed to production or how frequently it is released to end-users.
 Regardless of what this metric measures for a team, aim should be continuous deployment, with multiple deployments per day.

 Change Lead Time

 Change lead time measures the time taken to deploy the change to production and thus delivered to the customer.
 Lead time helps you understand the efficiency of our development process .
 Long lead times means some inefficiency in process or bottleneck along with the development or deployment pipeline.

 The most common way of measuring lead time is totale between the first commit of code for a given issue to the time of deployment.
 A more comprehensive or exact method would be to compare the time that an issue is selected for development to the time of deployment.